RubenVP2/quotes-api/Readme.md

 ### ⚙️ Environment variables
 The following environment variables are required to run the API:
 - `POSTGRES_USER`: The username for the database
-- `POSTGRES_PASSWORD`: The password for the database You need to set these variables in the `docker-compose.yml` file or create a `.env` file in the root directory.
+- `POSTGRES_PASSWORD`: The password for the database

+You need to set these variables in the `docker-compose.yml` file or create a `.env` file in the root directory.
+Spring boot also requires this environment variables, they are set in the `application.properties` file.
 ### 🐋 Docker
 The easiest way to run the API is to use Docker.
 1. Clone the repository
+2. Create a `.env` file in the root directory and set the environment variables
+3. Change the `localhost` in the `application.properties` file to `db`
 2. Run `docker-compose up` in the root directory
 3. The API is now running on port 8080
 ### ✍️ Manual